 Leaving the perceived comfort and security of a permanent job to become a contractor isn’t an easy decision to make, but it’s one that could see you reap the rewards of more challenging work, your own clients, higher pay and more flexible working arrangements.

-The decision to jump from a permanent ship to a freelance raft isn’t one to be taken in haste.
-There’s a few things you should probably consider before taking the plunge.
+The decision to quit your job and go freelance isn’t one to be taken in haste.
+There’s a few points you should read before taking the plunge.

 Socrates was definitely onto something when he said, “know thyself” (even though we’re reasonably certain that his classical philosophy wasn’t intended for the 21st-century contractor community).

 Take a good look at your portfolio of skills, work out what your speciality is and which skills – including transferable ones – you can best pitch to a potential client.
 The trick is not to over-egg or undervalue your credentials.
 The former will likely see you get found out (eventually) and the latter will see you left crying in your soup for selling yourself short.

 Once you’ve worked out what your skill set is, you’ll need to maintain it.
 More often than not, clients expect contractors to hit the ground running with chameleon-like powers of adaptation, so you’ll have to be up to speed on all the latest standards, practices, technologies and techniques.